Pedroia's knee may land him right back on DL

 Farrell said the Red Sox believe Pedroia will be able to resume playing on a regular basis this season.
 Pedroia is with the team in New York but has been consulting with Dr. Andreas Gomoll, a Boston-area knee specialist.
 Farrell said he "wouldn't rule out" a return to the disabled list.

-"We'll see where this going over the next 24 hours," Farrell said.
+"We'll see where this [is] going over the next 24 hours," Farrell said.

 Pedroia, who turns 34 next Thursday, had arthroscopic knee surgery after last season.
 The issue cropped up again in April when Baltimore Orioles star Manny Machado slid hard into Pedroia's knee.
 Last month, Red Sox president of baseball operations Dave Dombrowski referred to Pedroia's "bad knee" as something the Red Sox are "going to have to watch for the rest of his career."